 Social Warfare has a crazy amount of features (note to self: maybe avoid “all in one” plugins in the future), and we don’t all use the same ones.
 Here’s what I was using it for:

-- I had recently started moving my Pin descriptions from the alt tag field into Social Warfare’s special field.
+5. Pin descriptions, which I had recently started moving from the alt tag field into Social Warfare’s special field.

 I knew I couldn’t replace all of these features, so I did some thinking.

 Replacing the social share buttons